pcs3rd/python-quickbooks-com/README.md

 # Usage

-Importing: Not sure, haven't used this as a installed library. but import com.py with:
+Importing: Not sure, haven't used this as a installed library, but import com.py (from the .py file) with:
 ```import com as pyqb```

 Create a connection object